Positive Displacement Pumps - PD Pumps | DAE Pumps

 Tulare Gear Pumps

 DAE pumps gear pumps provide consistency in moving a variety of slurry materials and are suitable for several industries like paints, food processing, chemicals, oil & gas, and others.
 Our rotary gear pumps are available in duplex steel, cast steel, and cast iron, among other materials.
-Contact DAE Pumps to customize a pump to your specific needs.
+Contact DAE Pumps to customize a positive displacement pump to your specific needs.

 Internal Gear Pump Diagram